syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Docker.md

 ---
-title: Performing OCR in Docker | Syncfusion
+title: Perform OCR on PDF and image files in Docker | Syncfusion
-description: Learn how to Perform OCR in Docker with easy steps using Syncfusion .NET OCR library.
+description: Learn how to perform OCR on scanned PDF documents and images in Docker with different tesseract version using Syncfusion .NET OCR library.
 platform: file-formats
 control: PDF
 documentation: UG
 keywords: Assemblies
 ---

-# How to Perform OCR on a PDF Document Using Docker container
+# Perform OCR in Docker

-Optical Character Recognition (OCR) is a technology that converts scanned paper documents from PDF files or images into searchable and editable data.

-The [Syncfusion OCR processor library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) has extended support to OCR process PDF documents and other scanned images in [docker](https://www.docker.com/why-docker/) container with the help of the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine.
+The [Syncfusion .NET OCR library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) used to extract text from scanned PDFs and images in Docker application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.

-## Steps to perform OCR on a PDF document programmatically
+## Steps to perform OCR on entire PDF document in Docker

 Step 1: Create a new ASP.NET Core application project.
 <img src="OCR-Images/OCRDocker1.png" alt="OCR Docker Step1" width="100%" Height="Auto"/>